923041122/MC-dropout-PINN-separated-flow-reconstruction/README.md

 The repository is distributed under the [MIT License](LICENSE).
 ---

-## Archived software release and permanent identifier
+## Versioned software release and persistent identifier

-The finalized reproducibility software associated with the revised manuscript is archived as the GitHub tagged release **v1.2.0** (“Revised manuscript reproducibility archive”).
+The reproducibility software associated with the revised manuscript is archived as the GitHub tagged release **v1.2.0** (“Revised manuscript reproducibility archive”).

-A version-specific archival record has been reserved on Figshare with the following DOI:
+A version-specific Figshare archival record is associated with the following DOI:

 **DOI:** https://doi.org/10.6084/m9.figshare.33475462

-The Figshare archive corresponds specifically to GitHub release **v1.2.0** and provides a persistent identifier for the software state associated with the revised manuscript.
+The Figshare record corresponds specifically to GitHub release **v1.2.0** and provides a persistent identifier for the software state associated with the revised manuscript.

 The repository is maintained by **Linlin Zhu**.
 Software authorship and citation metadata are provided in [`CITATION.cff`](CITATION.cff).

 ---
 ## Scope of the repository